Multi Time Frame Candle TradingView: Read Higher Timeframes Instantly

 | Swing Trader | Daily to weekly charts |

-Another huge advantage is the boost in confidence it gives your trades.
-On a single chart, a signal might look good, but it could be a fake-out.
-When that same buy or sell signal appears on two or three different timeframes at once, it's a much stronger sign that the move is real.
-You're essentially filtering out the noise and only focusing on the best opportunities.
+Another advantage is confidence.
+A signal on a single chart might be a fake-out.
+When the same signal appears on two or three timeframes, the move is more likely real.
+You're filtering out noise and focusing on the best opportunities.

 Practical Applications and Trading Strategies

-One of the most straightforward ways to use this approach is by spotting a Break of Structure (BOS).
-Many traders who follow the ICT methodology do this by setting their multi-timeframe candle indicator to a higher timeframe.
-They simply watch how the price moves until it clearly breaks the market's existing structure.
-Once that break happens on the higher timeframe, it acts like a green light to look for a precise entry point on your normal, lower chart.
-It’s a way of getting a big-picture confirmation before you make your move.
+A straightforward way to use this is spotting a Break of Structure (BOS).
+Many traders who follow ICT methodology set their MTF candle indicator to a higher timeframe and watch for a structural break.
+Once the higher timeframe shows a clear break, it signals you to find a precise entry on the lower chart.
+Big-picture confirmation before you move.

-If you're serious about automating your multi-timeframe strategies, learning how to code a strategy in TradingView can take your trading to the next level by allowing you to backtest and execute your ideas systematically.
+If you're serious about automating these strategies, learning to code Pine Script strategies lets you backtest and execute systematically.

 Watch Out for These Multi-Timeframe Traps